ess-dive-workspace/essdive-soil-respiration/README.md

-This documentation contains guidance for the content and format of ESS-DIVE soil respiration data and metadata reporting.
+This documentation contains guidance for the content and format of ESS-DIVE soil respiration data and metadata reporting format.
 This reporting format has been developed to meet the needs of the community for a unified reporting format.
 This initial effort covers the most common variables and provides templates for metadata reporting.

 ---